projectsyn/commodore-renovate/src/commodore-helm/readme.md

 The manager doesn't support dependencies which don't have the chart versions specified in `parameters.<component-name>.charts`.
 Please be aware that the manager doesn't support Helm chart dependencies which are fetched using Kapitan's generic HTTPS dependency type.

+Since 0.21.0, the manager also supports renovating OCI Helm chart dependencies.
+For OCI Helm chart dependencies, the manager assumes that `source` (in either format) is the OCI URL of the chart.

 Finally, the manager also supports the old recommended format for Helm chart dependencies, where only the chart version is given in component parameter `charts`, and the source is only present in `parameters.kapitan.dependencies`.

 The old format roughly has the following structure: